Using statements and ratios to assess financial success

 Considerations when using ratios

-• Different ratios can be used to calculate and assess your farm’s financial situation and have a place in decision making.
+Different ratios can be used to calculate and assess your farm’s financial situation and have a place in decision making.
 However, year-to-year comparisons should be made for similar timeframes, typically at the end of the fiscal year.
+Watching the trends of these ratios will indicate how the financial strength of your business is trending.

-• Ratios don’t pay the bills - dollars do.
+Ratios don’t pay the bills - cashflow does.

 Ready to get a clear look at your farm’s financial picture?
-Here are four things you can do to get started.
+Here are five things you can do to get started.

 Every farm has a different tolerance for financial risk.
 Learn how to determine yours and about programs to help you manage it.